 - 1. The limiting conditions for operation of the instruments that monitor radioactive liquid effluents are given in Table 2.1-1.
 With a radioactive liquid effluent monitoring instrumentation channel alarm/trip set point less conservative than required by the ODCM (Part 2, Section 11.3), without delay suspend the release of radioactive liquid effluents monitored by the affected channel, or declare the channel INOPERABLE, or change the set point so it is acceptably conservative. - 2.
-With less than the minimum number of radioactive liquid effluent monitoring instrumentation channels OPERABLE, take the ACTION shown in Table 2.1-1.
-Take corrective actions to return the instruments to OPERABLE status within 30 days and, if unsuccessful, explain in the next Annual Radioactive Effluent Release Report why the INOPERABILITY was not corrected in a timely manner.
+With less than the minimum number of radioactive liquid effluent monitoring instrumentation channels OPERABLE: - A. Take the ACTION shown in Table 2.1-1. - B. Take corrective actions to return the instruments to OPERABLE status within 30 days. - 3.
+If action 2.1.3.2 is unsuccessful, explain in the next Annual Radioactive Effluent Release Report why the INOPERABILITY was not corrected in a timely manner.